dredhezad1/Portfolio/Art Project using Generative AI and Python/README.md

 For a full walkthrough of the code, functions, and implementation details, please open the main script file in this repository.

+See the before picture below:
 <p align="center"> <img src="Images/1_GenAI_pic.png" width="1200"> </p>

+See the after picture below:
 <p align="center"> <img src="Images/Stylized_Image.png" width="1200"> </p>